-- 4.1 Advertisements must contain nothing that could cause physical, mental, moral or social harm to persons under the age of 18. - 4.2 Advertisements must not cause serious or widespread offence against generally accepted moral, social or cultural standards. - 4.3 Advertisements must not exploit the special trust that persons under the age of 18 place in parents, guardians, teachers or other persons. - 4.4 Advertisements must not include material that is likely to condone or encourage behaviour that prejudices health or safety. - Radio only Advertisements must not include sounds that are likely to create a safety hazard, for example, to those listening to the radio while driving. - 4.6 Television only Advertisements must not include visual effects or techniques that are likely to affect adversely members of the audience with photosensitive epilepsy.
-For further guidance, see Ofcom's Guidance Note for Licensees on Flashing Images and Regular Patterns in Television at: - http://stakeholders.ofcom.org.uk/binaries/broadcast/guidance/831193/section2.pdf (annex 1) - 4.7 Television only Advertisements must not be excessively noisy or strident.
-The maximum subjective loudness of advertisements must be consistent and in line with the maximum subjective loudness of programmes and junction material. - Broadcasters must endeavour to minimise the annoyance that perceived imbalances could cause, with the aim that the audience need not adjust the volume of their television sets during programme breaks.
+- 4.1 Advertisements must contain nothing that could cause physical, mental, moral or social harm to persons under the age of 18. - 4.2 Advertisements must not cause serious or widespread offence against generally accepted moral, social or cultural standards. - Particular care must be taken to avoid causing offence on the grounds of: age; disability; gender; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation. - 4.3 Advertisements must not exploit the special trust that persons under the age of 18 place in parents, guardians, teachers or other persons. - 4.4 Advertisements must not include material that is likely to condone or encourage behaviour that prejudices health or safety. - 4.5 Radio only Advertisements must not include sounds that are likely to create a safety hazard, for example, to those listening to the radio while driving. - 4.6 Television only Advertisements must not include visual effects or techniques that are likely to affect adversely members of the audience with photosensitive epilepsy.
+For further guidance, see Ofcom's Guidance Note for Licensees on Flashing Images and Regular Patterns in Television at: - Section-2-Guidance-Notes.pdf (Annex 1) - 4.7 Television only Advertisements must not be excessively noisy or strident.
+The maximum subjective loudness of advertisements must be consistent and in line with the maximum subjective loudness of programmes and junction material.

+Broadcasters must endeavour to minimise the annoyance that perceived imbalances could cause, with the aim that the audience need not adjust the volume of their television sets during programme breaks.
 However, BCAP recognises that commercial breaks sometimes occur during especially quiet parts of a programme, with the result that advertisements at normally acceptable levels seem loud in comparison.